nishiuramakoto/erasm-plusplus/README.md

 		  cout << Jmp::mnemonic << " " << op << endl;
 		  return finish(insn);
         }
 	};

 Just as ERASM++, The main strength of GenericDsm is its performance.
-Please see the documentation for the details.
+Please see the documentation for the detail.

 ### MetaPrelude ###

-MetaPrelude is a library for (untyped) lazy metaprogramming which tries to mimic Haskell as much as possible.
+MetaPrelude is a library for (untyped) lazy metaprogramming in C++ which tries to mimic Haskell as much as possible.
 It is used as the backend of static type-level computation in ERASM++ and GenericDsm.
+I hope it should help implementing more complex EDSLs than the assembly language.

 It is still far from complete, and the important design decisions are still open.
 Maybe I will write a translator from the ghc Core?
 But then how can I ensure easy integration with the user defined types in C++?
 I'm not sure.

 Here is a list of important limitations: